carloscabo/gmapz/README.md

     GMapz.draw(locations);

-This sentence pass our marker object to draw them in our map.
+This sentence pass our marker object `locations` to draw them in our map.

 Buttons and interactivity
 =========================

-When you call
+When you call:

     GMapz.buttonInit();

-GMapz automatically look for all the elements in the page with the attribute `data-gmapz-function` as follows.
+GMapz automatically look for all the elements in the page with the attribute `data-gmapz-function` and will asign then an `click` event.

+You can pass several additional data attributes to identify the parameters for the function asigned to the button.

+For instance:

     <a href="#" data-gmapz-function="show-group" data-group="289,38">Show group B</a>

+Thios button hides all markers BUT the ones defined in `data-group` (with `idx` 298 and 38 ).

+### Available functions

+Show gorup of markers `data-gmapz-function="show-group" data-group="idx1,idx2..."`
+Show all the markers
+`data-gmapz-function="show-all"`

+Zoom to location coordinates `data-gmapz-function="zoom" data-lat="43.361736" data-lng="-5.85029" data-zoom="16"`

+Zoom to a single marker idx `data-gmapz-function="zoom" data-idx="38"`

+Try to find nearest marker to your postion (using Geolocation) `data-gmapz-function="find-near"`

+Try to find nearest marker to an address entered by the user `data-gmapz-function="find-near-address"`

 TO-DO
 =====